 In other jurisdictions, dormancy can be more time-consuming and expensive.
 In Korea, for example, an application for an initial six months of dormancy is required, and renewal can be extended subject to the agreement of the relevant authorities.
 As a result, dormancy in Korea is often considered a short-term solution.

-In a related post, I discuss what to expect when winding down an entity, including some real-life examples.
+For more information, read our article on what to expect when winding down an entity, which includes some real-life examples.

 Wanying Zheng, Advisory Manager, contributed to this article.

 The contents of this article are intended for informational purposes only.
 The article should not be relied on as legal or other professional advice.
 Neither Vistra Group Holding S.A. nor any of its group companies, subsidiaries or affiliates accept responsibility for any loss occasioned by actions taken or refrained from as a result of reading or otherwise consuming this article.
 For details, read our Legal and Regulatory notice at: http://www.vistra.com/notices .
 Copyright © 2022 by Vistra Group Holdings SA.
 All Rights Reserved.